 The most popular city to travel to along the Amalfi Coast if you want to spend your days relaxing on, or swimming in, amazing beaches is undoubtedly Positano.
 A short distance from Amalfi, this coastal town has everything you need for the perfect beach getaway.

 Home to two of the best beaches along the coast — Spiaggia Fornillo and Spiaggia Grande — Positano is the destination of choice for beach-goers.
-In town, you’ll find plenty of shops and restaurants to enjoy.
+In town, you’ll find plenty of shops, restaurants, and hotels to enjoy.
 Due to its popularity, Positano does get crowded.
 Especially in the summer months.